minagawah/mini-actix-react-example/README.md

 <a id="about"></a>
 ## 1. About

 We have `actix-web` (a popular web framework for Rust) running at port `5000` as an API server, and listens to client requests.
 Assuming our React app runs elsewhere, as you attempt to access "Articles" page, it asks you for a login.
-The authentication is done at: http://localhost:5000/api/auth
+The auth is done at: http://localhost:5000/api/auth
-Once authenticated,
-the app retrieves a list of articles from: http://localhost:5000/api/articles
+Once authenticated, the app retrieves a list of articles from: http://localhost:5000/api/articles

 Doing nothing special, really....
+It isn't even doing the actual auth, but it simply writes a cookie.

 I just try to illustrate how Rust written API server could be integrated with a React app.